NYUAD-CRC/crc-docs/source/hpc/system/globus.rst

 Globus Portal
 -------------

-- In order to login to the Globus Portal, Researchers needn't need to create a new account and use the ``Orginzational Login`` option to connect to the Globus portal ( www.globus.org ) using their respective institute credentials (NetId and Password)
+- In order to login to the Globus Portal, Researchers don't need to create a new account, instead they can use the ``Orginzational Login`` option to connect to the `Globus portal <http://www.globus.org/>`__  using New York University and then (NetId and Password)

 .. image:: ../img/globus5.png